Table of Contents

 If Google can’t find you, no one will.
 That’s the blunt truth.

 So yeah, pick platforms that let you write clean meta titles.
 URLs that make sense.
 Let you add schema without digging through 15 menus.
-Custom ecommerce website development isn’t just about beauty—it’s visibility too.
+Ecommerce web development isn’t just about beauty it’s visibility too.

-And if you're handling B2B ecommerce website development, SEO’s not a luxury.
+And if you're handling B2B ecommerce web development services, SEO’s not a luxury.
 It’s survival.

 Conclusion